Q. Are you able to legally perform a wedding ceremony?

 If written notice of Cancellation of Services is provided by Client, Officiant shall be released to make attempts to re-book the date and time of the Event.
 In the unlikely event that the Officiant is unable to perform the ceremony due to unforeseen circumstances (i.e. hospitalization, automobile accident, and/or transportation breakdown, etc.), Officiant shall be allowed to make reasonable attempts to provide a replacement Officiant at no extra cost to the Bride and Groom.
 In the event the Officiant cancels the Wedding Agreement for Services, Bride and Groom will be refunded all services.

-Q. Do you perform ceremonies outside of the US?
-We are planning a Destination Wedding.
+Q. Do you perform Destination Wedding Ceremonies in and outside of the US?

-A. Yes!
-I provide Destination Wedding services for a fee of $800 plus the cost of airfare lodging and land travel.
+A. I am able to perform ceremonies throughout the US and abroad for a nominal fee plus the cost of airfare, lodging and land travel (2 day minimum.
 Contact me for further details at firstname.lastname@example.org.

 Q. Is it customary to Tip the Wedding Officiant?